 - You can create this visibility by the Search Engine Optimisation (SEO) of your website

 SEO is a powerful process.
-It might be challenging and frustrating at times, but it is an important tool to make your business grow.
+It might be challenging and frustrating at times, but an SEO strategy is an important tool to make your business grow.
 But before we tell you all the tips and tricks, we need to explain a couple of terms that will help us.

 White hat vs. black hat